Thibault-Schellekens/league-of-pokemons/README.md

    mvn javafx:run
    ```

-Make sure to have Tesseract installed to be able to scan cards, at the default installation location.
+Make sure to have maven installed, as well as java 23.
+Tesseract has to be installed to scan cards, at the default installation location on Windows.

 ## Known Issues of the Application